mlmartone/DnDWiki2/src/site/notes/The Adventures of ______.md

 ---
 ## Session Notes
 [[Quests/Quest List\|Quest List]]
+### Session 5
+*Greenwake 42*
+- After discussing how to set a trap to catch whatever was banging on Simon and Iwana's door, the party followed [[People/Grey Hawk Citizens/Clarence\|Clarence]] on his midnight trot into the woods
+- Though he spotted them and ran away, they were able to track him to a clearing with a huge ancient oak tree
+- The group was spotted by a group of territorial [boars](https://www.dndbeyond.com/monsters/16812-boar), which attacked, dropping Rip to 0HP, but they were easily dispatched by the group.
+Aired opted to knock them unconscious rather than kill the beasts.
+Rip started a small forest fire
+- Feannag noticed Clarence run behind the oak with a green flash, and after chasing him he saw the tree closing up some sort of magical doorway.
+Upon further inspection Aired noticed some druidic runes carved into the roots
+- After managing to put out the forest fire, the party returned to camp following Nira's skein of yarn she'd laid down on the way out
+- Short rest in Rip's nest
+- Feannag set up a stakeout across from [[People/Grey Hawk Citizens/Simon Sais\|Simon Sais]] and [[People/Grey Hawk Citizens/Iwana Sais\|Iwana Sais]]'s house, saw a figure approach and bang on the door in the dark.
+The rest of the party arrived and Wrenn recognized the zombie as Cima Fanteaser, Iwana's mother
+- After banging on the door unsuccessfully for a few minutes the zombie shambled off down the road to the graveyard followed by the party
+- Nira, Rip, and Cock kept it distracted with mage hands while Feannag and Aired ran to the Crescent's Rest to get help from Alduin
+- Alduin quickly dispatched the [zombie](https://www.dndbeyond.com/monsters/17077-zombie), and a [specter](https://www.dndbeyond.com/monsters/17017-specter) rose out of the body, which the party and Void quickly subdued
+- Finally calmed, the spirit of Cima was able to communicate that her daughter was in danger, she was pregnant and the baby was some sort of monster.
+She said she was sorry and was finally at peace
+- Alduin commented on how the group seemed like a budding new adventuring party, Nira disagreed wholeheartedly.
+He said they should look into this matter in the town since Orbital Strike was looking for the shapeshifter and didn't have time.
+- Feannag went to the graveyard and buried the body, everyone else went home to sleep as the sun rose
+- Long Rest
+- Level Up!
+(1->2)
 ### Session 4
 *Greenwake 42*
 - Party discussed moral implications of destroying Grung spawning pool